One Pot Tuscan Farro Soup with White Beans and Kale

 • 12 cups (96 ounces) low-sodium vegetable broth

-• 1 - 15-ounce can cannellini beans, rinsed
+• 1 – 15- ounce can cannellini beans, rinsed

-• Parmesan cheese, optional (omit if vegan)
+• Shaved or shredded parmesan cheese, to taste (omit if vegan)

 Instructions

-1. Heat oil in a large pot over medium heat.
+• Heat oil in a large pot over medium heat.
 Add bacon and cook for about 3 minutes.
-Add farro into pot and cook, stirring often, until grains are slightly darker, about 2 minutes.

-2. Add onion, carrots, celery, garlic, and Italian seasoning to pot.
+• Add onion, carrots, celery, garlic, and Italian seasoning to pot.
 Season with salt and pepper, to taste.
 Cook and stir occasionally until everything is coated, about 2 minutes.

-4. Add broth to pot and bring to a boil.
+• Add broth to pot and bring to a boil.
 Then, reduce the heat, cover, and let simmer until farro is tender, about 30 minutes.

-5. Finally, stir kale and cannellini beans into soup and cook until kale is wilted, about 2 minutes.
+• Finally, stir kale and cannellini beans into soup and cook until kale is wilted, about 2 minutes.

-6. Ladle hot soup into bowls and sprinkle with parmesan cheese, if desired.
+• Ladle hot soup into bowls and sprinkle with parmesan cheese, if desired.
 Store leftovers in fridge for up to 4 days or freeze for 4-6 months.

 Notes

-Nutrition Information:
+Nutrition

 save this farro soup recipe on pinterest: